Celebrating Culture & Heritage

-Opening the stage for the festival performers is VINP Superintendent Nigel Fields who reflects on the festival and its purpose, “You can find cultural treasures of thousands of years of history and of lived experience here in Virgin Islands National Park.
+VINP Superintendent Nigel Fields reflects on the festival and its purpose, “You can find cultural treasures of thousands of years of history and of lived experience here in Virgin Islands National Park.
 They speak to us, they embolden us, they inform us, and they steady us.
 The purpose of the Folk Life Festival is to share our park through the lens of this vibrant Caribbean culture, so you may see, imagine, and experience the lifeways of an indomitable people.”

-Special thanks to the culture bearers, performers and artisans who participated in the making of the film – and for their dedication to keep Virgin Islands culture alive for generations to come!
-As you bring the past to our youth today, so do you ensure a strong, bright future built upon the ancient knowledge of our ancestors!
-Additional gratitude to Aariyah Athanase, FriendsVINP AmeriCorps Steward, VINP Ranger Golda Hermon, VINP biotech Keryl Liburd (Aperture VI), and videographer Bill Stelzer for their talent and attention producing the film.
-The film would not have been made possible without the support of our sponsors WTJX/NPR for the Virgin Islands, the US Virgin Islands Department of Tourism and the Virgin Islands Council for the Arts.
+Special thanks to the culture bearers, performers and artisans who participate every year and for their dedication to keeping Virgin Islands culture alive for generations to come!
+As they bring the past to our youth today, so they ensure a strong, bright future built upon the ancient knowledge of island ancestors!

 A look back at Folk Life Festival 2015

 video provided courtesy of the NPS and Esther Francis